Testing module

 val signer_pubkey = x"0324653EAC434488002CC06BBFB7F10FE18991E35F9FE4302DBEA6D2353DC0AB1C";

-To run a test module, use the command-line interpreter:
+To run a test module, use the test command (chr test

-Each test function will be executed independently of others, and a summary will be printed in the end:
+For more information, see the chr test topic.
+Each test function gets executed independently of others, and a summary gets printed at the end:

 TEST RESULTS: